 If you have a more extensive disability (e.g., Learning Disability, a physical or mental health condition) that may affect your academic, research, or clinical performance, you should consult with the Office of Disabilities Services.
-Reasonable accommodations can be made if a disability is documented but needs to be done before a problem occurs not after.
+Reasonable accommodations can be made if a disability is documented, but needs to be done before a problem occurs not after.

-The Office of Disabilities Services is a subdivision of the University of Miami Academic Resources Center.
+The Office of Disabilities Services is a subdivision of the University of Miami Camner Center for Academic Resources.